accolt/Master-Thesis-Project/README.md

 * A csv file with raw dataset has to be placed into that folder
 * Script starts to work by double clicking on it
 * After 10-15 seconds in the same folder there will appear 4 png documents with plots and graphs and 1 txt file with idling report
+### Achiemenets in programming
+By optimising the code it was able to decrease the excetution time from 5 hours to 12 seconds.
+Here are the solutions:
+* Introduction of functions that helped to decrease a decent amount of code;
+* In the penultimate version of the code, there was a part of enumeration of coordinates.
+The problem was that there are over 50k 'x' coordinates as well 'y' in each dataset.
+The initial idea was to form pairs of inique coordinates.
+To do so a loop inside a loop was created which enormously slowed down the calculation process.
+* The final version of code includes splitings rows of 'y' coordintaes into blocks based on a condition.
+The 'x' coordinates were grouped by a mean value regarding to each 'y' coordinate.
+This solution turned to be a crucial in speeding up the code execution.